why-not-try-calmer/openSUSE-docs-revamped-temp/project/dnf.md

 `exclude`: exclude a package from the transaction.

-For example to update a Tumbleweed installation:
+For example, to update a Tumbleweed installation:
 ```
  # dnf makecache
  # dnf distro-sync